-This is just one of many quotes one might select from this riveting book that illustrates the passion of Spurgeon to communicate the gospel message.
-This is not an intentionally autobiographical book but we get clear insight into Spurgeon’s own priorities in life and ministry, as well as a pretty obvious clue as to why he was able to build the world’s largest evangelical church of the 19th century.
+While not being overtly autobiographical the work is full of insights into Spurgeon’s own priorities in life and ministry.
+And, as I say, it’s a pretty obvious clue as to why he was able to build the world’s largest evangelical church of the 19th century.

 Before he was converted Spurgeon himself went from church to church in order to hear the gospel message.
 He was open, he was hungry for God and knew that he was not right with God.

 He visited several evangelical churches in his search for the Christian message.
 The churches he visited were all Bible-believing, faithful, worshipping communities.
 But, sadly, while they celebrated their own security in Christ, and while they were focussing well on the needs of the believers, in Spurgeon’s own description of his search, there was nothing for him – no actual direct gospel message that was intended to connect with someone searching for Christ.

 Perhaps, as in our day, the majority of evangelical churches were rightly concerned with edifying believers, preparing them to cope with the pressures of life – but, wrongly, ignoring the non-believers in their communities.
 That was for special evangelistic events, not for the public meetings of the church!